Autostart

 - Writes

-~/.config/systemd/user/runwisp-<fingerprint>.servicewith the operator’s resolved binary path, config path, data dir, port, and host baked in.
-The unit name carries the daemon’s human-readable fingerprint (e.g.bright-falcon) so multiple RunWisp instances on the same host install side-by-side.
-The file starts with a# Managed by runwisp service installmarker so a later re-run can tell whether it can safely overwrite. systemctl --user daemon-reload.sudo loginctl enable-linger <user>— only when linger isn’t already on.
+~/.config/systemd/user/runwisp-<fingerprint>.service.
+The unit name carries the daemon’s human-readable fingerprint (e.g.bright-falcon) so multiple RunWisp instances on the same host install side-by-side. systemctl --user daemon-reload.sudo loginctl enable-linger <user>— only when linger isn’t already on.
 This is the single privileged step.systemctl --user enable --now runwisp-<fingerprint>.service.

 - Writes